psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    SAPT2+3 IND ENERGY

-   Respectively, the dispersion, electrostatics, exchange, and induction components of the total electronic interaction energy [Eh] for the given SAPT level of theory.
+   Respectively, the dispersion, electrostatics, exchange, and induction components of the total electronic interaction energy [E_h] for the given SAPT level of theory.
 The sum of these four components yields the :samp:`{SAPT Level} TOTAL ENERGY`